The Outer Worlds: Setting

-The Outer Worlds is set in an alternate future that diverged in 1901, when U.S. President William McKinley is not assassinated.
-As a result, Theodore Roosevelt never succeeded him, and the great business trusts of the era were never broken up, leading to a hyper-corporate, class-centric society dominated by the power of megacorporations.
-In the distant future these megacorporations begin to colonize space and terraform alien planets with varying results.
-Thousands of Earth residents sign up for the chance to travel to a new star system for a fresh start.
+The Outer Worlds is set in an alternate future that diverged in the year 1901, when U.S. President William McKinley was never assassinated.
+As a result, Theodore Roosevelt didn't succeed him, and the great business trusts of the era were never broken up, leading to a hyper-corporate, class-centric society dominated by powerful megacorporations.
+In this timeline's future, following a global war and the invention of faster-than-light travel, various corporations began sponsoring the colonization of outer space, often terraforming alien planets with varying results.
+Thousands of Earth residents would sign up for the chance of a fresh start in a new star system.
+The art, architecture, and technology of the colonies display a unique blend of Art Nouveau, Old West, steampunk, and dieselpunk aesthetics.